Listing Period Home Warranty: Free Seller Coverage Explained

 3. Provider updates ownership: The warranty is reissued in the buyer's name, often with a new policy number.
 The buyer receives a confirmation along with all warranty documents.

-4. Buyer receives a full plan: From closing day forward, the buyer is covered under a standard one-year home warranty plan — not just the limited seller version.
+4. Buyer receives a full plan: From closing day forward, the buyer is covered under a standard 12-month home warranty plan, not just the limited seller version.
+First American home warranty coverage remains active for 12 or 24 months after the sale, depending on the plan.

 Cost Considerations for Sellers